-This guide will explain how to create, open and extract the contents of .ZIP, .TAR and .TAR.GZ files in the Linux operating system.
+This guide will explain how to create and/or open and extract the contents of .ZIP, .TAR and .TAR.GZ files in the Linux operating system.

 Quick Note: If you’re looking for the Windows version of this tutorial, you can find it at How to Open tar.gz Files in Windows.